sefeoglu/adversarial_examples_parseval_net/README.md

-## Adversarial Examples for improving the robustness of Eye-State Classification :eyes:
+## Adversarial Examples for improving the robustness of Eye-State Classification 👁 👁 :

 ### First Aim:
 Project aims to improve the robustness of the model by adding the adversarial examples to the training dataset.